-In each DoS attack, the adversary focuses on a fraction α of the processes ($0 < \alpha \le 1$), and sends each of them x fabricated messages per round (in Drum, this means $\frac{x}{2}$ push messages and $\frac{x}{2}$ pull-requests).
-We note that randomly choosing the attack targets every round does not make any difference, as the communication partners are re-chosen uniformly at random each round.
+Attacks.
+In all of our evaluations, we stage various DoS attacks.
+In each attack, the adversary focuses on a fraction α of the processes ($0 < \alpha \le 1$), and sends each of them x fabricated messages per round (in Drum, this means $\frac{x}{2}$ push messages and $\frac{x}{2}$ pull-requests).
 We denote the total attack strength by $B = x \cdot \alpha \cdot n$.
+We assume that the message source is being attacked (this has no impact on the results of Push).
+We consider attacks either of a fixed strength, where B is fixed and α increases (thus, x decreases); or of increasing strength, where either x is fixed and α increases, or vice versa (in both cases, B increases).
+Examining fixed strength attacks allows us to identify protocol vulnerabilities, e.g., whether an adversary can benefit from targeting a subset of the processes.
+Increasing strength attacks enable us to assess the protocols' performance degradation due to an increasing attack intensity.

-Fig. 1.
-Actual values of p_u and p_a .
+Figure 1: Actual values of p_u and p_a .